erikAlon/Map-Suite/README.md

 # Goals

-- Render Map
+0. ~~Set up Redux~~

+---

+1. ~~Render Map~~

+---

-- Display driver lan/ lon coordinates
+2. Display driver lan/ lon coordinates

+---

 > **TranStar**
 > Features needed from map API for this tool:
 >
 > - Add custom markers to map with coordinates
 >   - Geocoding API?

-1.  - Create an event listener to make a marker for every new message
+3.  - Create an event listener to make a marker for every new message
-      - Log when this event occurs
+      - ~~Log when this event occurs~~

     ***

-2.  - Create javascript logic to parse through message
+4.  - Create javascript logic to parse through message

     ***

-3.  - Create a new marker on map if message is "verified"
+5.  - Create a new marker on map if message is "verified"
     - Delete a marker on map if message is "cleared"
     - Get incident freeway and exit street
     - Compare freeway name to database freeway names to reframe the string